auth-global/self-documenting-cryptography/design-documents/g3pb2.md

     in cryptographic hashing, for the purposes of this document a "tag" is that and more: a tag is any kind of cryptographic key where the ability to compute the tagged algorithm implies knowledge of the plaintext of the tag itself.
+The phrase "plaintext tag" emphasizes this difference.
 A tag can be secret, but often is public knowledge.

+[^truncations-in-the-G3P]:
+    The `EchoHeader` and `EchoKey` are truncated at 32 bytes, and the `BcryptLongTag` is truncated at `(BcryptRounds + 1) * 4136` bytes.
+    Technically an implementation may choose to return an error rather than perform any of these truncations.

 [^pbkdf2-tagged-hmac]:
-    Except for the addition of a counter that is incremented every round, the modified PHKDF key-stretching phase would literally be PBKDF2 instantiated with a tagged PRF, namely HMAC(key, msg + DomainTag)`.
+    Except for the addition of a counter that is incremented every round, the modified PHKDF key-stretching phase would literally be PBKDF2 instantiated with a tagged pseudorandom function, namely HMAC(key, msg + DomainTag)`.

     Assuming the domain tag is less than 20 bytes long, the only algorithmic change that PHKDF's key-stretching phase makes to PBKDF2 is that some of